jaktestowac/testy-zalezne/README.md

 All exercises have detailed descriptions available after signing here: https://jaktestowac.pl/pw-strategie/
+You will get link to recording of full webinar.

 ## Tested app
 Get free app by proceeding to https://jaktestowac.pl/gad